HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 {{ figure_markup(
   image="security-headers-as-drivers-of-adoption-of-other-headers.png",
-  caption="Security header as driver of adoption of other headers", description="Bar chart showing relative adoption rate of security mechanism based on the presence of different security headers. `Content-Security-Policy` has 357% for desktop and 368% for mobile, `Expect-CT` has 224% and 235% respectively, `Referrer-Policy` has 265% and 265%, `Strict-Transport-Security` has 275% and 284%, `X-Content-Type-Options` has 309% and 305%, and `X-Frame-Options` has 286% for desktop and 299% for mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1444988925&format=interactive", sheets_gid="1707889711",
+  caption="Security header as driver of adoption of other headers.", description="Bar chart showing relative adoption rate of security mechanism based on the presence of different security headers. `Content-Security-Policy` has 357% for desktop and 368% for mobile, `Expect-CT` has 224% and 235% respectively, `Referrer-Policy` has 265% and 265%, `Strict-Transport-Security` has 275% and 284%, `X-Content-Type-Options` has 309% and 305%, and `X-Frame-Options` has 286% for desktop and 299% for mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTb4PkXuhnxNc-X_Jovx0970pV22ucCnNloa2g8KPMLJmp39E62oSE4XvBlAVSGL0oEEHZa71_bgsV4/pubchart?oid=1444988925&format=interactive", sheets_gid="1707889711",